amalla2002/Turgo/README.md

 ## Overview
 ### Description
 This app wil allow a user to upload photos, the photo will be marked on a map using the location of were the photo was taken.
 Other people can evaluate it by giving it a star rating 1-5.
-EXP can be gained from ratings

 ### App Evaluation
 [Evaluation of your app across the following attributes]